-All of these different observers see the same object but only a certain attitude turns the Manhattan skyline into an aesthetic object and provides the basis for an aesthetic experience.
+All of these different observers see the same object but only a certain attitude taken towards the Manhattan skyline turns it into an aesthetic object and provides the basis for an aesthetic experience.

-This argument was more systematically developed by Mukařovský who, in turn, was rediscovered in the 1960s by the Constance school of reception aesthetics.
-Reception aesthetics is one of the few of the so-called Continental theories of the recent theory boom in literary and cultural studies in which the name Dewey remains an important point of reference.
+This argument was more fully developed by Mukařovský who, in turn, was rediscovered in the 1960s by the Constance School of Reception Aesthetics.
+Reception aesthetics is the only one of the so-called "Continental theories" of the recent theory boom in literary and Cultural Studies in which the name Dewey remains an important point of reference.
 Hans Robert Jauß, for example, calls Art as Experience "a pioneering achievement in analyzing aesthetic experience" in his book Ästhetische Erfahrung und literarische Hermeneutik (Aesthetic Experience and Literary Hermeneutics).
 Similarly, Wolfgang Iser, in his study The Act of Reading, uses Dewey's Art as Experience as a welcome confirmation of the fact that the meaning and significance of a literary text is realized only in the interplay between the structures of the literary text and their actualization in the act of reading.
-However, he then parts company with Dewey by emphasizing the discrepancies produced by the reader during the gestaltforming process, because, for Iser, these experiences of discrepancy are an important source for transcending the reader's previous range of orientation:
+However, he then parts company with Dewey by emphasizing the discrepancies produced by the reader during the gestalt-forming process, because, for Iser, these experiences of discrepancy are an important source for transcending the reader's previous range of orientation: